tupui/soroban-cli-python/README.md

 soroban.invoke(contract_id="AAAA...", function_name="increment")
 ```

-Identity and Network configurations are automatically pulled from the global
+Identity and Network configurations are automatically pulled from the
-or local configuration.
+local configuration or the current working directory.
+See bellow.

 It also provides a CLI
 ```shell